Planning your next vacation? Perhaps timesharing – the use

 timeshare owner to give back their interest in the resort, but rarely will a

-resort guarantee that they will buy it back.
+resort guarantee they will buy it back.

 Be wary of offers from timeshare resale companies